Before You Walk Out of My Life: Critical reception

+"Before You Walk Out of My Life" earned generally favorable reviews upon its release and has since been considered to be one of Monica's signature songs.
 Music Week rated the song four out of five, adding, "This 15 year old from the Whitney and Brandy school of crooning turns in an ultra-smooth, ultra appealing R&B ballad which has been top three in the US."
 Tony Farside from the magazine's RM Dance Update gave it five out of five, calling it "one of the best new r&b tracks around for a while."
 He described the song as "a mid to low tempo smoocher with an acappella-ish intro and a lazy beat", and concluded, "A grower and definitely another hit waiting to happen for Monica."
 Another editor, James Hamilton deemed it a "sultry" and "attractive" R&B ballad.
+Christian Hoard from The Rolling Stone Album Guide called the song a "soppy MOR ballad" that was not playing "to her strengths."